shubhamgupta2901/cheatsheets/sheets/android/CustomViews.md

 * View is the basic building block of UI(User Interface) in android.
 * A View is a superclass for all the UI components
 * Every view occupies a rectangle shape on screen that shows some type of content.
 It can be an image, a piece of text, a button or anything that an android application can display.
+Example: TextView, EditText, Button etc.

 ### What is ViewGroup
-* A group of view is known as ViewGroup.
+* ViewGroup is like a container of Views.
+A group of view is known as ViewGroup.
 * A ViewGroup can have other views and view groups are its children.
  * For example, under a LinearLayout, you can add two Buttons and one EditText.
 Here, LinearLayout is the parent view and the Buttons and EditTexts are the children.